 In 2011, along with friend and fellow researcher Dave Harkins, plus a few additional team members from TOPS, I investigated the Historic Ray House and Wilson’s Creek National Battlefield.
 We were the first team to receive a federally sanctioned permit to conduct an overnight paranormal investigation.
 This resulted in the Travel Channel contacting us and we ended up doing a second investigation which was filmed for their show, Legends of the Ozarks; the second investigation produced even more startling evidence of hauntings at Wilson’s Creek.

-Recently I have participated in several other film projects, one concerning the Natchez Trace for the series Deadly Possession’s, and the other concerning strange stories and legends associated with the Mark Twain National Forest for the series, National Park: Secrets and Legends; both are scheduled to air on the Travel Channel in 2016.
+Recently I have participated in several other film projects, one concerning the Natchez Trace for the series Deadly Possession’s, and the other concerning strange stories and legends associated with the Mark Twain National Forest for the series, National Park: Secrets and Legends; both aired on the Travel Channel in 2017.

 I am also a 5th generation Freemason (no, we are not out to take over the world despite what you might have read online) and member of Ash Grove Lodge #100 AF&AM.
 An Army Vet, I served with honor, mostly in Europe and the States, and have traveled quite extensively around the world.
 Seeing different places and cultures has given me a broader understanding and appreciation for life I think.